“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 These words triggered a memory.
 “Hey,” Sano wondered, “you don’t happen to know who paid the fine to get me out of there, do you?”
 Actually it was a little annoying to think about having been held for a fine just for attacking Saitou; some random officer, sure, but Saitou was an old acquaintance that knew perfectly well Sano wanted to fight him again.
 But there was nothing to be done about it now, and Saitou might not even have had anything to do with the assignment of that punishment.
 “It wasn’t any of my friends, as far as I know.”
 He tried to keep the bitterness from his tone as he recalled how Kenshin hadn’t seemed to have noticed or cared about Sano’s absence.

 “Your haphazard life is certainly funnier to watch when you’re out of jail than when you’re in it,” Saitou mused from where he’d been unwrapping some thin strips of beef he hadn’t appeared surprised to find on the kitchen counter.
 “And Chou is completely useless when there’s someone in the cells he wants to bother on a regular basis.
 There are a number of reasons someone besides your friends might have paid the fine or tried to get it dropped.”
-He shrugged as if he was out of suggestions.
+He shrugged as if out of suggestions.

 Sano supposed he might as well get used to the idea that he would never know for sure, and to assuage his annoyance started to admire the room.
 It was furnished in cherrywood, which set off the red ink of the paintings hanging on the walls, and in general much cozier than Sano would have expected Saitou’s home to be.
 “Nice place you got here,” he commented eventually.